jlog99/SimpleTaskListApp/README.md

 ### Quick Start

-For the fastest setup open Visual Studio and open the project from root then click 'Run' (http).
+For the fastest setup open solution in Visual Studio, select 'Http' profile and run.

+Command shell will build db and then a separate shell will open to run front end with url.

 > **Note:** This solution was built using the .NET & React template and can also be run directly from Visual Studio/VS Code via the run/debug button, which will start both the backend and frontend together.